iArcanic/plcs-cw1/reflective-report.md

 # 1 Introduction

 Software vulnerabilities are a major concern in the world today.
-It is therefore the programmer's responsibility to consider the cybersecurity implications in the initial stages of writing code.
+It is therefore the programmer's responsibility to consider the cybersecurity implications when writing code.

-The report is composed of three sections.
+The report has three sections.
 First, a brief overview of my programming journey and the path it took to develop those initial skills before starting my degree, during the duration of the degree, and any new insights that I have learned recently – but with a security context in mind where applicable.

 Secondly, examples of specific Java code or functionality and the relevant choices made to address any security vulnerabilities.
 This section will present a much more in-depth understanding of any development decisions that can lead to said vulnerabilities.

-Finally, considering what I have learned now within my degree and in my own time, incorporate a security mindset in my programming whilst going forward in the future based upon the reflections I have undertaken.
+Finally, considering what I have learned now within my degree and in my own time, incorporate a security mindset in my programming going forward based on my reflections.

 # 2 My programming journey

 ## 2.1 Skills before starting the degree

 Before beginning my university studies, I had a lot of exposure to computer programming.
-At a very young age, I would experiment with basic HTML and CSS, with the task of creating a simple web dashboard that supported weather, calendar, and news APIs (see [Appendix 5.1.1](#511-html-home-dashboard)).
-The aim was to come up with a dashboard that can serve as a home daily dashboard whilst learning basic HTML tags, CSS styles, and implementing third-party APIs.
+I experimented with basic HTML and CSS, with the task of creating a simple web dashboard that supported weather, calendar, and news APIs (see [Appendix 5.1.1](#511-html-home-dashboard)).
 This was also the first project in which I became introduced to version control concepts, i.e. GitHub, and the idea of commits, cloning repositories, etc.

-I also have attended numerous coding boot camps that taught many programming languages.
-Starting with the Python one, we learned about more advanced concepts like OOP (Object-Oriented Programming) and used it to develop a space invaders-style game.
+I also attended coding boot camps that taught many programming languages, starting with Python.
+We learned about advanced concepts like OOP (Object-Oriented Programming) and used it to develop a space invaders-style game.
 OOP in this instance was highly beneficial, as modules like Tkinter and Pygame operated in such a way.
 It helped me to build upon my Python programming fundamentals, (variables, functions, loops, and so on) that I learned in school.
 In addition, we learned the secure concepts of OOP – how objects are encapsulated, the polymorphism of objects, and the explicit use of getter and setter methods.

-Java boot camps I have attended, helped me have more of an appreciation for the consistency in coding concepts learned in other languages – the only difference being in the syntax structure.
+Java boot camps I have attended, helped me have more of an appreciation for the consistency in coding concepts – the only difference being in the syntax structure.
 In these boot camps, we learned about the differences between Java and Python in terms of interaction with compilers, portability, and more.
 Each programming language has its respective strengths and weaknesses depending on the given scenario.

-Before university (see [Appendix 5.1.2](#512-a-level-projects)), we learned about higher-level concepts of computer science, such as data structures and their search algorithms, as well as an understanding of the different software development methodologies.
-Using this, for the coding project component of my A-Level, I developed an Android application that allows users to listen to music collaboratively.
-This was mainly in the Kotlin programming language for the backend but XML for the frontend.
-This project taught me many skills, furthering my knowledge in Git version control (shelving and reverting changes/commits), integrating more official enhanced APIs, collecting stakeholder feedback, using an Agile development methodology (i.e. sprints and tickets), and database concepts.
+Before university (see [Appendix 5.1.2](#512-a-level-projects)), we learned about higher-level programming concepts, such as data structures, and their search algorithms, as well as an understanding of the different software development methodologies.
+Using this, for the coding project component of my A-Level, I developed an Android application allowing users to listen to music collaboratively.
+Kotlin was used for the backend but XML for UI.
+This project taught me many skills, furthering my knowledge in Git version control (shelving and reverting changes/commits), integrating APIs, collecting stakeholder feedback, and using an Agile development methodology (i.e. sprints and tickets).

 ## 2.2 Skills learned during the degree